B-enCh/Cybersecurity2021/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-_What is the main advantage of automating configuration with Ansible?_
-- Using ansible saves alot of time as everything is autonomous.
-An operator can create a task summary in to file called a "playbook" and when this runs on a control machine, ansible uses SSH to communicate with hosts multiple hosts; reinforcing security during the operation.
+No configuration was performed manually, which is advantageous because it is efficient, scalable and reliable.An operator can create a task summary in to file called a "playbook" and when this runs on a control machine, ansible uses SSH to communicate with hosts multiple hosts; reinforcing security during the operation.

 The playbook implements the following tasks:
 _In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._